cookiecutter-django/{{cookiecutter.project_slug}}/locale

 {% if cookiecutter.use_docker == 'y' %}docker compose -f docker-compose.local.yml run --rm django {% endif %}python manage.py compilemessages

-Note that the .po files are NOT used by the application directly, so if the .mo files are out of dates, the content won't appear as translated even if the .po files are up-to-date.
+Note that the .po files are NOT used by the application directly, so if the .mo files are out of date, the content won't appear as translated even if the .po files are up-to-date.

 Production